 The Company's primary capital asset is its 20% interest in KGHM Ajax: KGHM Ajax holds 100% of the mineral interests of the Ajax Project.
-There were no expenditures deferred on mineral interests by Abacus during the years ended December 31, 2014 and December 31, 2013.
+There were no expenditures deferred on mineral interests by Abacus during the three months ended March 31, 2015 and 2014 and for the years ended December 31, 2014 and 2013.

-On April 2, 2012, as a result of KGHM exercising its Development Option, cash consideration of \$30,159,107 was paid by KGHM to Abacus for 29% of its interest in KGHM Ajax and placed into escrow.
-Under the terms of the Joint Venture Agreement, this restricted cash can only be used to fund Abacus' share of the development activities of KGHM Ajax.
-At December 31, 2014, \$6,659,113 remained in escrow.
-Of the escrowed funds, \$3,360,000 is collateral in respect of the Loan Arrangement and thus unavailable to the Company until such time as the loan is repaid.
+On April 2, 2012, as a result of KGHM exercising its Development Option, cash consideration of \$30,159,107 was paid by KGHM to Abacus for 29% of its interest in KGHM Ajax and placed into trust.
+Under the terms of the Joint Venture Agreement, these funds are required to be held in trust by KGHM Ajax and can only be used to fund Abacus' share of the development activities of KGHM Ajax.
+Accordingly, these funds of Abacus are presented as restricted cash.